ciel-lang/CIEL/docs/repl.md

 Our REPL is adapted from [sbcli](https://github.com/hellerve/sbcli).
 See also [cl-repl](https://github.com/koji-kojiro/cl-repl/), that has an interactive debugger.

 > Note: a shell interface doesn't replace a good development environment.
-See this [list of editors for Common Lisp](https://lispcookbook.github.io/cl-cookbook/editor-support.html): Emacs, Vim, Atom, VSCode, SublimeText, Jupyter Notebooks and more.
+See this [list of editors for Common Lisp](https://lispcookbook.github.io/cl-cookbook/editor-support.html): Emacs, Vim, Atom, VSCode, Intellij, SublimeText, Jupyter Notebooks and more.

 ## Quick documentation lookup